Create an Effective After-School Outreach Program for At-Risk Kids

 Sonja Samuel’s effective after-school outreach program gives at-risk kids in Dallas—and everywhere —something to cheer about.

-Today, Beverly still comes to PrimeTime every week.
-Rather than having no adult supervision until her mom gets home at night, she now has access to tutoring, mentoring, plenty of healthy snacks, quality relationships, stability, and a relevant message about God’s love for her.
-She’s also a program helper now.
+For years after, Maya still went to PrimeTime every week.
+Rather than having no adult supervision until her mom got home at night, she had access to tutoring, mentoring, plenty of healthy snacks, quality relationships, stability, and a relevant message about God’s love for her.
+She also became a program helper.
 She joined the church’s children’s choir and ministry activities.
-Her sister, mom, and brothers have started going to church with her.
-The entire family is turning toward Jesus, and Veronica knows her daughter is safe, fed, and with people who care about her every day.
+Her sister, mom, and brothers started going to church with her.
+The entire family turned toward Jesus, and Veronica found rest in knowing her daughter was safe, fed, and with people who cared about her every day.

 A Prime Path to Jesus